 - Conditional IAM bindings (condition property)

-These omissions are intentional: the goal is to illustrate how each IAM resource type manages permissions, not provide drop-in identity modules.
+These omissions are intentional: the goal is to illustrate how each IAM resource type is wired, not provide drop-in access control modules.
 See the WorkforcePoolIamMember resource reference for all available configuration options.

 Let's manage GCP Workforce Pool IAM Members